These states have more ‘credible’ bigfoot sightings than others, according to bigfoot investigators

 - Georgia: 139

 Certain other states, meanwhile, have had drastically fewer sightings.
-The states with the least, according to the BFRO, include Hawaii (0), Connecticut (5), Delaware (5), North Dakota (6) and Nevada.
+The states with the least, according to the BFRO, include Hawaii (0), Connecticut (5), Delaware (5), North Dakota (6), Rhode Island (5) and Nevada (9).

-But with thousands of “credible” sightings across the U.S. alone, it would stand to reason that there should be more conclusive video evidence, or remains, or DNA, or even whole specimens.
+But with thousands of “credible” sightings across the U.S. alone, it would stand to reason that there should be more conclusive video evidence, remains, DNA or even whole specimens.
 Especially considering that wildlife researchers are still discovering and classifying thousands of new, often rare species each year, as reported by The Smithsonian.

 To that, Moneymaker and the BFRO counter that bigfoots, apparently being both nocturnal and intelligent, are difficult to photograph and very adept at “thwarting” attempts at capture.
 If one were to come face-to-face with a bigfoot, like Moneymaker alleges he once did, “all you’re going to be doing is s—-ing your pants,” he told Nexstar.